ropensci/roweb3/content/blog/2024-11-29-news-november-2024/index.md

 Refer to our [help wanted page](/help-wanted/) -- before opening a PR, we recommend asking in the issue whether help is still needed.

+The bib2f package, for parsing BibTeX files into tibbles, would need some help!
+[Issue for volunteering](https://github.com/ropensci/bib2df/issues/65).

 ## Package development corner

 Some useful tips for R package developers. :eyes: